-- □ NO DIFFERENCE - MAXIMUM DIFFERENCE: Member receives full amount of RetirementPlus % increase - LESSER DIFFERENCE: Member receives only that amount of RetirementPlus % increase needed to reach 80% salary maximum - Two notes on "years of service": For the purposes of determining your: - 1) "RetirementPlus % increase," only whole years of creditable service will be counted (the amount is not rounded up).
-For example, if you have 32.9 years of creditable service, your "RetirementPlus % increase" is based on 32 years of creditable service, or 18%. - 2) Percentage of allowable salary average, your full years and full months of creditable service will be counted.
+□ NO DIFFERENCE

+LESSER DIFFERENCE: Member receives only that amount of RetirementPlus % increase needed to reach 80% salary maximum

+Two notes on "years of service": For the purposes of determining your:

+1) "RetirementPlus % increase," only whole years of creditable service will be counted (the amount is not rounded up).
+For example, if you have 32.9 years of creditable service, your "RetirementPlus % increase" is based on 32 years of creditable service, or 18%.

+2) Percentage of allowable salary average, your full years and full months of creditable service will be counted.
 For example, Jane Educator is a teacher on a 10-month contract, and is retiring mid-year, on March 10.
 At that time, she will have 32 years, 6 months and 10 days of creditable service-or 32.6549 years of creditable service.
 The amount of creditable service that will be used to calculate Jane's allowable percentage of salary average is 32.6 years.
 (Because the first decimal place represents full months, and the last three decimal places represent only partial months, the last three decimal places will not be included in Jane's final benefit calculation.)